-I’m seeing so many men posting on Facebook and Twitter defending the decision to have a female lead for Rogue One.
-The posts begin with something like “”I guess a bunch of guys are upset that the new Star Wars film stars a woman,” and they go on to explain why that’s a dumb opinion.
+I’m seeing so many men posting on Facebook and Twitter today, defending the decision to have a female lead for Rogue One.
+The posts begin with something like, “”I guess a bunch of guys are upset that the new Star Wars film stars a woman,” and then they go on to explain why that’s a dumb opinion.

 When this happened with the Ghostbusters remake, I kept my mouth shut, because I realized that all my male friends who were throwing support to the casting had truly good intentions.
 But now they’re all proclaiming the validity of Rogue One, and I just can’t you guys.

 I love my friends, and I appreciate that you guys are aiming for solidarity, but I wish you’d stop doing this, for so many reasons.
 Let’s start with the fact that Felicity Jones, who is stunning in the trailer, does not need you to defend her.
 The film doesn’t itself need your protection from sexist idiots.
 This is a *Star Wars* movie, folks.
 The main character could literally be a lamp and it would break the box office.

 More importantly, however, every time an article comes out, or a Facebook post goes out, that says “I guess a bunch of guys are upset that the new Star Wars film stars a woman,” it gives those people a voice.
 It gives their stupid, ignorant opinions attention, even if the message is to condemn them.
 Please stop giving attention and cultural influence to a handful of dummies.
 They don’t deserve it.